Liberace: Personal life

 Liberace was conservative in his political and religious beliefs.
 He believed fervently in capitalism, and he was fascinated with royalty, ceremony and luxury.
 He loved to socialize and was fascinated by the rich and famous.
 However, he still presented himself to his fans as one of them, a Midwesterner who had earned his success through hard work, and who invited them to enjoy it with him.

-In the later years of his life, having earned sudden wealth, Liberace spent lavishly, displaying extravagant materialism in his life and his act.
-In 1953, he designed and built his first celebrity house in Sherman Oaks, California, on Valley Vista Blvd., located in the San Fernando Valley.
+In the later years of his life, having newly earned wealth, Liberace spent lavishly, displaying extravagant materialism in his life and his act.
+In 1953, he designed and built his first house in Sherman Oaks, California, on Valley Vista Blvd., located in the San Fernando Valley.
 The house featured a piano theme throughout, including a piano-shaped swimming pool that remains today.
 His dream home, with its lavish furnishings, elaborate bath and antiques, added to his image.
 He maintained a public image through hundreds of promotional tie-ins with banks, insurance companies, automobile companies, food companies, and even morticians.
 Liberace was an experienced pitchman and relied on the support of his vast audience of housewives.
 Sponsors sent him complimentary products, including his white Cadillac limousine, and he reciprocated enthusiastically: "If I am selling tuna fish, I believe in tuna fish."
 Liberace became bald in his middle-aged years and was so insecure about his hair loss that he began wearing elaborate hairpieces and refused to let himself be seen without his toupee, both in public and in private, even sleeping with them on.

 Others criticized his proficient but flashy piano playing, his non-stop promotions, and his gaudy display of success.
 Outwardly, he remained undeterred, once sending a letter to a critic that stated, "Thank you for your very amusing review.
 After reading it, in fact, my brother George and I laughed all the way to the bank."
 He responded similarly to subsequent poor reviews, famously modifying it to "I cried all the way to the bank."
 In an appearance on The Tonight Show some years later, Liberace retold the anecdote to Johnny Carson and finished by saying "I don't cry all the way to the bank any more—I bought the bank!"